0xAtelerix/docs/technology/consensys-at-scale.md

 - Graduality: Transaction-based graduality allos for efficient, optimistic execution of EVM-like chains.
 > Rolling back changes from a single transaction costs nearly nothing via Erigon.

+### Predictable data flows and custom block formation

+On top of this resilient consensus foundation, Pelagos provides VMs with predictable data flows that optimize execution flexibility for Appchains.
+Transactions and external L1 blocks are ingested as a deterministic, ordered stream directly from the sequencing layer.
+Applications have the power to define custom rules for slicing this stream into blocks — enabling custom batching logic and block construction strategies best suited to their needs.

+Processing transactions and blocks in batches drives high throughput at the DAG level, allowing Appchains to both maximize performance and fine-tune state transitions in accordance with their unique application requirements.

 ### Extendable security bootstrapping with restaking